 Wendy Schultz is an academically trained futurist with over 35 years of global foresight practice.
 She has designed futures research projects for NGOs, government agencies, and businesses.
 Recent clients include GlaxoSmithKline, Policy Horizons Canada, Vodafone, the United Nations, the International Labour Organization, Nesta UK, Singapore’s Risk Assessment and Horizon Scanning Centre, the Industrial Research Institute, and PepsiCo.
 Wendy specializes in participatory futures workshops—most recently at A Temporary Futures Institute at the Museum of Contemporary Art in Antwerp; for Africa Knows in Arusha, Tanzania; at the Geneva Centre for Security Policy; and in Budapest for Vodafone.
 These workshops are participatory, exploratory, provocative, and creative.
 Wendy teaches futures studies in the Masters Program in Strategic Foresight at the University of Houston, is a senior fellow of the Center for Post-Normal Policy and Futures Studies; vice president of training for Vision Foresight Strategy; and a principal of SAMI Consulting.
 She is a member of the Association of Professional Futurists and a fellow of the World Futures Studies Federation.
 Her award-winning articles on futures research have been published in Foresight, Futures, the Journal of Futures Studies, World Futures Review, and APF’s Compass.

-“The good work Rippel does to improve health and well-being drives me to make our messages visually effective and cohesive so everyone can easily absorb them.”—Bradley Girard, Communications Director (Interim)
+“The good work Rippel does to improve health and well-being drives me to make our messages visually effective and cohesive so everyone can easily absorb them.”—Bradley Girard, Director of Branding & Creative

 Joined Rippel: 2017

-Current Roles: Bradley directs the Comms Team, leading our strategy, messaging, branding, and promotion.
+Current Roles: Bradley directs the Branding & Creative Team, leading a team on the creative design and production of all Rippel branding vehicles.
 He makes complex concepts easier for all to understand and unifies messaging around Rippel’s shared vision and its initiatives.
-He designs visuals to make ideas more straightforward for all to understand.
+His team designs visuals to make ideas more straightforward for all to understand.

 Career: Brad has provided Rippel with branding and visual design support for years as principal of his own award-winning boutique agency.
 In his 28 years as a professional designer, photographer, and marketer, Brad has worked with a variety of large brands—including Kaiser Permanente, Toshiba, Verio Healthcare, and the San Francisco 49ers—and received multiple international awards for design, print, and marketing.